SumanthNayak9/Dental-center-management/README.md

 - **Summary Dashboard**: Personal statistics and overview
 - **Medical History**: Access to treatment records and appointments
 - **Responsive Layout**: Mobile-friendly interface

+### Data Management
+- **Complete Patient Database**: All 6 patients (Priya Sharma, Rajesh Kumar, Anita Desai, John Smith, Emma Johnson, Michael Brown) are displayed in both the admin dashboard overview and patient management section
+- **Dynamic Updates**: Patient data is dynamically loaded from the DataContext
+- **Context API Integration**: Full state management with React Context for authentication and data
+- **localStorage Reset**: Use `clear-localStorage.html` to refresh data if needed

 ## Design System